lemonstener/lemonstener/README.md

 I am a T-shaped, Front End Software Engineer located in the St. Louis Metropolitan area.

-I specialize in the development of SPA applications with JavaScript and React, but I am capable of a lot more than that.
+I specialize in the development of SPA applications with JavaScript and React.

 ### Fun Fact